jlin332/KeyPass/README.md

 # KeyPass

-How do you know if the person tpying your credentials is really you?
+How do you know if the person typing your credentials is really you?
 It turns out every person has a slightly different typing pattern.
-KeyPass learns your typing pattern for your password and determines if someone typing that same password is really you!
+KeyPass learns your typing pattern for your password and determines if the person typing that password is really you!

 **Demo**

 ![](KPDemo.gif)

-*KeyPass is a Hackathon project started at SwampHacks.*

 **To Run**